-Governing Law and Venue - the Agreement shall be made in accordance with the laws of California and the court having jurisdiction shall be identified in the Agreement.
+Governing Law and Venue - the Agreement shall be made in accordance with the laws of California and the court having jurisdiction in either Nevada County or Placer County shall be identified in the Agreement.

 Paragraph Headings - the paragraph headings in the Agreement shall only be used as a matter of convenience and/or reference.